 If the tumor is large, you may need a longer course of treatment before surgery - about 5 months.
 It may be necessary to the simultaneous fulfillment of chemotherapy.
 The operation was carried out several weeks after exposure, when the tumor is reduced.

 This type of radiotherapy involves placement of a radioactive source near malignancy within the body - the brachytherapy.
 There are two types of it: high-and contact.

 HDR brachytherapy, which provides radiation directly to the tumor.
 It is carried out only if the tumor is located in the middle or lower third of the rectum.
 Typically, prior to surgery.
 The challenge is to reduce its volume, to facilitate the removal process.

 Before the procedure, the patient is given a sedative.
 The doctor inserts a tube into the rectum, brings close to the tumor.
 The radiologist takes a picture to make sure the correct location.
 The tube is attached to the equipment providing brachytherapy.
-Since the radioactive source by the remote control is moved through the tube to a predetermined position to provide a correct dose of the tumor irradiation.
+Using the remote control of remote radioactive source is moved through the tube to a predetermined position to provide a correct dose of the tumor irradiation.
 The procedure lasts 10-15 minutes.
 The operation was carried out in a few weeks.

 According to the study, people who received brachytherapy, rarely need to create a colostomy, than those who received external radiation therapy.
-At present time there is no information whether radiotherapy improves survival interior.
+Currently there is no information whether radiotherapy improves survival interior.